robric/wiki-contrail-controller/OpenContrail-Continuous-Integration-(CI).md

     git review
       Submit changes to review.opencontrail.org
     ```
-For all other Questions, please email to [ci-admin](mailto:ci-admin@opencontrail.org)
+For all other questions, please email to [ci-admin](mailto:ci-admin@opencontrail.org)

-Thank You.
+Thank you.

 OpenContrail-CI-Team